On this page

 - accrued or pro-rata long-service leave (if applicable)

 - redundancy pay entitlements (if applicable).

 Special tax rules apply to some termination payments – such as unused annual leave – so check with the Australian Taxation Office (ATO) or your tax adviser about 'eligible termination payments'.

 Keep in mind that unused sick leave is not paid out unless an agreement or award provides for cashing out of unused leave (uncommon).

-The Business in Transition Support (BiTS) program is designed to help businesses facing redundancy and retrenchment and can be contacted to organise an information session for employees.
-Please email the BiTS team to organise an information session and use the information below to ensure you meet your obligations and provide employees with everything they need.
+Jobs Victoria Workers in Transition (WiT) program is designed to help businesses and workers facing retrenchment and can be contacted to organise an information session for employees.